 I thought I would definitely report this to the other boy and prove my point.
 Even as these thoughts filled my head, Swami looked at me and asked,

 “Ay!
-What are you thinking?”
+What are you thinking?
+Doubts”

 OMG!
 I was caught.
+A chill ran down my spine.
 He knew!

 “Nothing Swami... just seeing You”, I answered.

 He called me close and told me to pick a letter from the huge bundle that had been piled up in front of Him.
-He then told me to walk back to my place and open the sealed envelope.
-Then, He told me to read the contents of the letter by myself.
-As I completed reading the letter, He started speaking,
+He then told me to walk back to my place, open the sealed envelope and to read the contents of the letter by myself.

-“What does that Bengali Babu say?
-His daughter was very sick months ago.
+“That is a letter from Mukhopadhyay from Calcutta.
+What does that Bengali Babu say?
+His son was very sick last year with brain cancer.
 He had come here to seek my blessings.
-I gave him vibhuti to apply for the daughter.
-Today she is fine and he is expressing his gratitude...”
+I gave him vibhuti to apply for the son.
+Today he is fine and he is going to school.
+Mukhopadhyay is expressing his gratitude...”